bobmagicii/vscode-auto-fold/README.md

 # [![https://marketplace.visualstudio.com/items?itemName=bobmagicii.autofoldyeah](https://img.shields.io/badge/Auto%20Fold-%20Visual%20Studio%20Marketplace-007ACC.svg)](https://marketplace.visualstudio.com/items?itemName=bobmagicii.autofoldyeah)

-This extension will automatically fold code files when you open them with the following formula, if you leave all the settings default.
+This extension will automatically fold code files when you open them.
+Automatic folding only happens when opened.
+If they are already open they will stay as you have them - unless that was the first time you switched to that tab since re-starting vscode - then it will fold it the first time that tab is activated.

+The following formula is followed to determine if a file should be folded:

 ## 1) Magic Comment